 Review panel members must be free from conflicts of interest and conduct fair and impartial reviews.
 The SCBGP encourages State departments of agriculture to require and keep on file written conflict of interest disclosures from their review panel members.

 Individuals that have a conflict of interest may have:

-- Served as advisors/advisees of the applicant. - Collaborated with the applicant over a designated amount of time; currently affiliated with, previously employed by, or are being considered for employment at the institution(s) of the applicant(s); - Hold a personal/familial relationship with the applicant(s); or - In recent years, participated in a consulting/financial arrangement with the applicant.
+- Served as advisors/advisees of the applicant. - Collaborated with the applicant over a designated amount of time; currently affiliated with, previously employed by, or are being considered for employment at the institution(s) of the applicant(s).